Some new categorical invariants: Introduction

-In section 10 we initiate some studies by relating our norm to the notion of holomorphic family of categories introduced by Kontsevich.
-Several questions and conjectures are posed.
+In the last section we pose some questions and conjectures about possible interplay between our norm, the notion of holomorphic family of categories, introduced by Kontsevich, and the classical notion of uni-rationality.

-\textit{{\bf Acknowledgements:}} The authors wish to express their deep gratitude to Maxim Kontsevich and Tom Bridgeland for their interest.
-The Autors are very thankful to Denis Auroux for his help on the last Section \ref{A-side}.
+\textit{{\bf Acknowledgements:}} The authors wish to express their deep gratitude to Maxim Kontsevich for his interest.
+The authors are very thankful to Denis Auroux for his help on the last Section \ref{A-side}.

-This work was carried out during the stay 01.07.15-30.06.16 of the first author at the Max-Planck-Institute f\"ur Mathematik Bonn and his stay 01.07.16-30.06.17 at International Centre for Theoretical Physics Trieste and G. Dimitrov gratefully acknowledges the support and the excellent conditions at these institutes.
-The first author was partially supported by ERC Gemis grant.
+Parts of this work was carried out during the stay 01.07.15-30.06.16 of the first author at the Max-Planck-Institute f\"ur Mathematik Bonn and his stay 01.07.16-30.06.17 at International Centre for Theoretical Physics Trieste and G. Dimitrov gratefully acknowledges the support and the excellent conditions at these institutes.
+The first author was partially supported by ERC Gemis grant and by a FWF Project P 27784.
 The second author was supported by Simons research grant, NSF DMS 150908, ERC Gemis, DMS-1265230, DMS-1201475 OISE-1242272 PASI.
 Simons collaborative Grant - HMS.
 HSE-grant, HMS and automorphic forms.
+The second author is partially supported by Laboratory of Mirror Symmetry NRU HSE, RF Government grant, ag. № 14.641.31.0001